 They serve raw meals, organic dishes, and a range of vegetarian and free-from options, using the finest, excellent quality ingredients.

-They serve breakfast from six until eleven, and they have a range of options such as their egg and brioche roll, the big breakfast with eggs, bacon, beef sausage and hash browns, as well as their summer coconut bowl with tapioca and mango.
+Breakfast runs from six until eleven, and they have a range of options such as their egg and brioche roll, and the big breakfast with eggs, bacon, beef sausage and hash browns, as well as their summer coconut bowl with tapioca and mango.

-Their iconic and popular pancake dish is their caramelized banana and chia pancakes.
+Their iconic and very popular pancake dish is their caramelised banana and chia pancakes.
 This comes with poached berries, pistachio crumble, and maple syrup.